Dimplektech/Exercise-Tracker/README.md

     $env:SHEETY_USER="your_sheety_username_here"
     $env:SHEETY_PASSWO="your_sheety_password_here"

-### 5. How to Run the Script
-1.Activate your virtual environment (if you created one) by running:

-- On Windows:
-    venv\Scripts\activate
-    source venv/bin/activate

- - On macOS/Linux:
-    source venv/bin/activate

 ### 6.Run the script:
          python main.py

 ###  Dependencies
         - requests: For making HTTP requests to the Nutritionix and Sheety APIs.
         - datetime: For handling date and time formatting.
         - os: For reading environment variables.
         - requests.auth: For HTTP Basic Authentication with the Sheety API.

-    - You can install these dependencies by running: pip install requests
+ - You can install these dependencies by running:
+    ```bash
+    pip install requests

 - Alternatively, use the requirements.txt file:
+    ```bash
     pip install -r requirements.txt